betw/piggy_bankAppFrontend/user-journeyAndScreenshot/api-spec/TripCostEstimation/api-spec.md

 **Description:** Retrieves the origin and destination cities for a specified travel plan.

 **Requirements:**
-- `travelPlan` exists and belongs to the user
+- `travelPlan` exists and belongs to the user associated with the session

 **Effects:**
 - Returns `fromCity` and `toCity` for the specified `travelPlan`